-“Perhaps…the bone she ate part of might have perforated her intestines causing peritonitis”
+“Perhaps…part of the bone she ate perforated her intestines causing peritonitis”

 Dark thoughts can easily envelope one’s consciousness and prevent one from being able to see more clearly and make good decisions.

 What to do?
-I decided to start with probiotics to repopulate her commensal population of good bacteria in her GI system so they can “fight off” any infection and improve digestion.
+I decided to start with probiotics to repopulate the commensal population of good bacteria in her GI system so they could “fight off” any infection and improve digestion.
 I started with a product for dogs and cats called Protegrity GI.
 I dissolved it in coconut water and syringed it down.

 I was worried!